boltex/leointeg/README.md

 | @file          |    ✔️     |   ✔️    |    ❌     |     ❌     |
 | @nosent        |    ❌     |   ✔️    |    ✔️     |     ✔️     |

+You can also create those nodes by using the context menu in vscode's explorer or file editors and choosing the **Import into Leo Outline** command.

+The **Go to Line In Leo Outline** command is also available in the editor context menu to focus on the specific line if found in the outline.
+It will offer to import it if not already present.

+### File changes outside of Leo

 Leo will detect external file changes, and will ask to either **refresh from disk** or **ignore the changes**.

 ![Derive files](https://raw.githubusercontent.com/boltex/leointeg/master/resources/derived-file.gif)